susji/lilmon/README.md

 9. Point your browser at the listener.

+## Do I need timeouts for my commands?

+It does not hurt, but lilmon tries to cancel measurement commands which take `$TOO_LONG` to complete.
+See `metrics.go` for the details.

 ## What about TLS, rate limiting, authentication...?

 I strongly recommend a reverse proxy for handling these things.